andymayers/andymayers.github.io/_posts/2015-02-03-aap-trends.md

 trying to wrangle the data into usable form, and [occasional one-off disclosures](http://www.washingtonpost.com/blogs/plum-line/wp/2015/01/21/center-for-american-progress-poised-to-wield-influence-over-2016-reveals-its-top-donors/) by political actors under pressure.
-As a result, what we know about who funds our politics and how the money is spent is a bit of a hodgepodge (did I use that word already? -- let's go with a potpourri, a salmagundi, or perhaps a farrago).
+As a result, what we know about who funds our politics and how the money is spent is a -- I already used the word "hodgepodge", so let's go with a potpourri, a salmagundi, or perhaps a farrago.
 That serves incumbent interests pretty well and is therefore not likely to change.

 *Technically a territory, much like the District of Columbia